Miscellaneous Short Essays

 Prevalence of HIV

-• The north-east & south of India has got high HIV rates
+- The north-east and south of India have high HIV rates

 Answer: